agplacid/docker-rabbitmq/README.md

-# RabbitMQ w/ Autoclustering Plugin
+# RabbitMQ

 AMQP Message Bus dockerized, for use in a kubernetes pod.
-The only two plugins are rabbitmq-management and autocluster.
-To activate the autocluster plugin, simply set the environment variable: AUTOCLUSTER_TYPE and refer to to documentation for the plugin at the following repository: https://github.com/aweber/rabbitmq-autocluster
+The only plugins is rabbitmq-management.

 ## Issues